-The XMPP is implemented using a client-server architecture.
+XMPP is implemented using a client-server design.
 Commonly, the XMPP network consists of a number of interconnected servers.
-Each server operates as the "home" server for some number of locally connected clients (see Figure 5.7.3-1, High-Level XMPP Architecture).
+Each server operates as the "home" server for some number of locally connected clients (see Figure 2.2-1, XMPP Requirements).

-Figure 5.7.3-1.
-High-Level XMPP Architecture
+Figure 2.2-1.
+High-Level XMPP Solution Framework

-- An XMPP client must connect to its "home" server in order to be granted access to the network and to subsequently be permitted to exchange instant messaging (IM) and presence information with other users/services.
+- An XMPP client must connect to its "home" server in order to be granted access to the network and subsequently to be permitted to exchange instant messaging (IM) and presence information with other users/services.
 After the client successfully negotiates and establishes a connection with its home server, the client then uses XMPP to communicate with its server, other clients, and any other entities (e.g., a multiuser chat service) on the network.
-More than one client can connect concurrently to the same home server on behalf of the same local or user account.
-[Section 2.5, rfc3920bis-17] - An XMPP server manages XML streams with locally hosted clients and delivers XML stanzas to those clients over the negotiated streams.
+More than one client can connect concurrently to the same home server on behalf of the same local or user account (Section 2.5, RFC 6120). - An XMPP server manages eXtensible Markup Language (XML) streams with locally hosted clients and delivers XML stanzas to those clients over the negotiated streams.
 The server also manages XML streams with peer servers and routes XML stanzas to those servers over the negotiated streams.
 A server is responsible for the enforcement of security policies (e.g., user authentication and channel encryption), storing a user's roster, and maintaining presence information for all of its hosted users.
-A server may also host local services that use XMPP communication primitives (e.g., multiuser chat service).
-[Section 2.5, rfc3920bis-17]
+A server may also host local services that use XMPP communication primitives (e.g., multiuser chat service) (Section 2.5, RFC 6120).